SCX7189/entity-manifest/README.md

 - complementary to existing standards
 - designed for AI systems and autonomous agents

+  ## Trust and verification

+Entity Manifest is declarative by design.

+An affiliation declared in an Entity Manifest represents a claim made by the publishing entity.
+It does not imply verification, certification, or endorsement.

+AI systems and agents may apply their own trust policies, for example:
+- requiring reciprocal declarations (bidirectional affiliation)
+- cross-checking with other trusted sources
+- weighting declarations based on reputation or context

+Separating declaration from verification is intentional.

 ## Status

 Entity Manifest is an early-stage open standard proposal.